VinFurr/AdvCSSEggi/README.md

 Separation of Concerns:
 - Maintain best practices with DRY and YAGNI
 - Seperate it based on concern
+  - style
+  - media-query
   - layout
-  - theme
-  - typography
-  - interaction
-  - colors
+  - keyframes
-  - spacing
+  - animation

+Vincent: @VinFurr
+Grete: @greteege
+Per Håvard: @phhustve
+Marthe: @Marthcal

 Implementing BEM in our project